BYD Qin: Powertrain

-The car's drivetrain was named "cloud-plug-in hybrid" (Xiaoyun-Plug-in hybrid) by the manufacturer.

 The 1.5-litre naturally aspirated engine of the Qin Plus DM-i uses the Atkinson cycle and features cooled exhaust gas recirculation (EGR), a split cooling system (the engine cooling circuit is split into two parts, one for the cylinder head and one for the block) and an electric water pump.
 The engine develops a maximum power output of 81 kW at 6000 rpm, and the peak torque is 135 Nm at 4500 rpm.
-The compression ratio is 15.5:1 and it meets the National VI B emission standard in China.
+The compression ratio is 15.5:1.
+The car is equipped with an E-CVT transmission.